siddhu1716/Order_Agent/README.md

-# Multi-Agent AI System 🚀
+# QuickPick Multi-Agent AI System 🚀

 A comprehensive FastAPI-based multi-agent AI system designed to handle complex tasks across different life domains.
 The system features specialized agents for food assistance, travel planning, shopping optimization, and payment processing, all coordinated by a central MasterAgent.